Cervical Laminectomy at New Victoria Hospital

 A narrowed spinal canal in your neck can press on your spinal cord, preventing it from working properly.
 The condition can also trap the nerves in the spinal canal where it is narrowed or where they leave your spine.

-The aim is to prevent further damage to your spinal cord.
+The aim of a cervical laminectomy is to prevent further damage to your spinal cord.
 Surgery cannot repair damage to your spinal cord but your symptoms may improve.

 Are there any alternatives to surgery?